How do you know the difference between right and wrong? OR, who teaches you right from wrong?

 Here’s how God warned them about this deadly tree.
 Listen for what would happen when they eat from it:

 Genesis 2:17. but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.

 The Tree of Knowing Good and Evil would have allowed Adam and Eve to know right from wrong.
 And the Bible says that Adam and Eve were tempted to eat from this forbidden tree because it would make them “like God.”

 Now, here’s where this part of the story can become confusing.
 Doesn’t God want us to know right from wrong?
-Doesn’t he want us to be good and not evil (do you know what evil means?)?
-Shouldn’t we want to be like God?
+Doesn’t he want us to be good and not evil?
+And shouldn’t we want to be like God?

 God wants us to learn to trust him BEFORE we can learn how to be good.

 You see, the Bible isn’t a book about how to be good.
 It’s the story of how much God loves us and how much we need to trust his love even when we’re bad and not good.
 Because no matter how hard we try, or how much we know, none of us will ever be as good as God – he’s perfect.
 And in fact, the worst thing we can ever do is try to be good without first trusting that God loves us even when we’re bad.
 And we’re all bad.

 And that is why Jesus came to earth!
 Because God loves us so much he sent his son, Jesus, to be good for us.
 Jesus always loved God.
 Jesus always loved other people.
 Jesus was always kind and sharing.
 But most importantly, Jesus always trusted God his Father.

 And so now we have a choice to make just like Adam and Eve – will we first try to be good on our own for selfish reasons like to avoid being punished or so that people will like us?
 Or will we first choose to trust that Jesus already loves us no matter what, and then, second, we can be good because we love him too?

 Because of Jesus even when I am not good I am loved by God.